 4.4 The institution, with significant faculty involvement, engages in ongoing inquiry into the processes of teaching and learning, and the conditions and practices that ensure that the standards of performance established by the institution are being achieved.
 The faculty and other educators take responsibility for evaluating the effectiveness of teaching and learning processes and uses the results for improvement of student learning and success.
 The findings from such inquiries are applied to the design and improvement of curricula, pedagogy, and assessment methodology.

 In addition, the Vice Provost for Undergraduate Education has an ongoing project that evaluates large introductory courses and provides faculty with development teaching grants.
 The Center for Teaching and Learning (CTL) provides workshops and individual consultations for faculty.
+The Breadth Governance Board reviews and oversees courses in the undergraduate general education requirements.
 In 2001, the Program in Writing and Rhetoric began a five-year assessment of student writing, which has included an examination of over 15,000 pieces of student work.
 The Stanford Language Center conducts proficiency testing of students at the end of their introductory foreign language courses, both to monitor the quality of foreign language teaching and to provide students with an objective measure of their foreign language mastery.
 The School of Engineering’s Undergraduate Council focuses on undergraduate curriculum and teaching.
 Among the many issues it has concentrated on in recent years, have been an examination of the introductory fundamentals courses based upon extensive review of undergraduate transcript data and a school wide review of courses on the topic of energy.

 4.5 Appropriate stakeholders, including alumni, employers, practitioners, students, and others designated by the institution, are regularly involved in the assessment and alignment of educational programs.

 We regularly conduct surveys of our graduating students, alumni, employers and community service organizations in which we place students.
-An IR&DS survey research calendar can be found here.
+A list of IR&DS survey research can be found here.
 These results help us to assess our programs, both curricular and extracurricular and make changes as necessary.

 In addition most of our schools have external advisory boards whose role is to provide feedback to the dean on effectiveness.